davidwisch/physicscode/site/involved/index.markdown

 Use *CTRL-C* to end this jekyll process.

-**NOTE:** You should read the [Style Guide](/involved/style.html) before chancing any part of the site to make sure taht your changes will be allowed.
+**NOTE:** You should read the [Style Guide](/involved/style.html) before changing any part of the site to make sure that your changes will be allowed.

 **NOTE:** *Physicscode* uses some custom plugins to extend the native capabilities of Jekyll and some Javascript to change the default behavior of links generated in Markdown.
 Read about these on the [style](/involved/style.html#plugins) page.